The Progression Guide

 Any player who already has multiple pre-existing characters may choose to retire them at any time.
 The converted character's current EXP points may be combined with another of the player's regular, non-retired, characters.
 The downside is that any custom abilities or equipment will be removed from the newly converted retired character.

 Returning from Retirement

 It is possible to restore a retired character back to a regular character.
-He will be like a new character again, unless you use Overflow EXP to boost him.
-Converting a retired character back to a regular character removes the inactivity protection.
+He will be like a new character again, unless you use Overflow EXP to boost him to a certain level.
+Converting a retired character back to a regular character removes his inactivity protection.
 So if you convert a character back to normal and don't play him, he may be removed for inactivity after a period of time.

 Additional ways to earn EXP

 There are many ways beyond completing normal role-play sessions to earn lots of experience in Solaris RPG.
 Players can submit ideas for new creatures and world areas for direct EXP gains based on word counts plus extra bonus EXP wherever noted.

 If you ever submit anything to the site you will earn EXP directly equivalent to your word count.
 If you ever want to earn some quick EXP, just submit a new idea via the submission forms section and reap the rewards!